ALPHYPSYCHE/MySQL/README.md

 3. [Advanced Concepts](#advanced-concepts)

 ## Introduction
 MySQL is a popular open-source relational database management system (RDBMS) that is widely used for web applications.
 It provides a robust and scalable platform for managing and manipulating data.
+With PHP, you can connect to and manipulate databases.MySQL is the most popular database system used with PHP.

 ## Basic Commands
 Connecting to MySQL